betterscientificsoftware/bssw.io/Articles/Blog/BSSwHighlights2018.md

 - [Keeping Your Vision Fit for Years of Software Development](https://bssw.io/blog_posts/keeping-your-vision-fit-for-years-of-software-[development), Mark Miller
 - [On Demand Learning for Better Scientific Software: How to Use Resources and Technology to Optimize Your Productivity](https://bssw.io/blog_posts/on-demand-learning-for-better-scientific-software-how-to-use-resources-technology-to-optimize-your-productivity), Elaine Raybourn

-We hope that you may discover connections in BSSw resources to your circumstances and priorities.
-We invite you to peruse the site for lots more content.

 ### BSSw Succeeds by Your Contributions

 Join the BSSw community in raising awareness of the importance of good software practices to scientific productivity!
 The BSSw site provides a venue to share information and experiences on scientific software issues.
 If you have experience or expertise that can help other scientific software teams, we encourage you to [contribute to the BSSw site](https://bssw.io/contributes/new).
 We welcome original articles, blog posts, curated links (brief articles that highlight other web-based content), and [event announcements](https://bssw.io/events).

-#### Author Info
+### Author Info
 David Bernholdt, Mike Heroux, and Lois Curfman McInnes serve as the founding editorial team for the Better Scientific Software site.
-They are passionate about partnering with the computational science community to address issues in software productivity and sustainability.
+They are passionate about partnering with the computational science community to increase developer productivity and software sustainability.

 <!---
 Publish: preview